 - In The Air Tonight by Phil Collins? — Not exactly, but I could ignore the pedal tone and make a case for it.

-- Those chord progressions share very similar harmonic rhythm too, meaning precisely where the four chords occur over the course of those two measures.
-Now we’re into what we call the “groove,” and here too, nothing really novel.
-BUT these two grooves, comprised of chords played in rhythms by certain instrumentation, are very similar.
+- Those chord progressions have a very similar harmonic rhythm too.
+That’s where the four chords occur over the course of those two measures.
+Now we’re into the “groove.”
+These two “grooves,” comprised of chords, played in rhythms, and played with certain instruments, are indeed very similar.
 So things have already piled up to the point where in my experience, lawsuits get proposed.
 This is more or less why Ed Sheeran is getting sued for “Thinking Out Loud” being too much like “Let’s Get It On.”
 But even to this point… tempo, chords, grooves, key — it’s a lot of similarity, but in popular music what we’re really going to be persuaded by is melody and lyrics.

 - Well, the melodies are similar too!
-At least in the hooks they are.
-Pitches, melodic arc and rhythms.
-Both tracks begin on the same pitch, F#, move to E then then descend in much the same way along the harmonic scale, rhythmically similar except for employing the prosody dictated by their respective syllabic content — a plaintiff’s musicologists way of saying something like, “when the defense points out the differences, those differences in the melody are dictated, not especially significantly, by the non-identical lyrics.
+At least in the hooks, they are.
+Let’s look at pitches, melodic arc and rhythm.
+Both tracks begin on the same pitch, F#, they move to E, then they descend in much the same way along the scale, rhythmically similar except for employing the “prosody” dictated by their unique respective syllabic content — which is all a plaintiff’s musicologists way of saying something like, “when the defense points out the differences, those differences in the melody are dictated, not especially significantly, by the non-identical lyrics.
 So ignore those.
 These songs are still pretty darn similar.”

 - And lyrical similarity?
 Again!
 Not nothing.
 We’re not looking at every word equally.
 We’re looking at the hookiest ones.
-You probably heard those “moonlights” and “all nights” sounding pretty identical.
+You probably heard those “moonlights” and “all nights” sounding pretty identical, didn’t you?

 - Levitating’s lyric: “I got you, moonlight, you’re my starlight.
 I need you, all night, come on, dance with me.”